India

 C. V. Raman ▸ Facts ▸ Comments ▸ News ▸ Videos

-Sir Chandrasekhara Venkata Raman was an Indian physicist known for his work in the field of light scattering.
-Using a spectrograph that he developed, he and his student K. S. Krishnan discovered that when light traverses a transparent material, the deflected light changes its wavelength and frequency.
-This phenomenon, a hitherto unknown type of scattering of light, which they called "modified scattering" was subsequently termed the Raman effect or Raman scattering.
-Raman received the 1930 Nobel Prize in Physics for the discovery and was the first Asian to receive a Nobel Prize in any branch of science.
+Sir Chandrasekhara Venkata Raman, known simply as C. V. Raman, was an Indian physicist known for his work in the field of light scattering.
+Using a spectrograph that he developed, he and his student K. S. Krishnan discovered that when light traverses a transparent material, the deflected light changes its wavelength.
+This phenomenon, a hitherto unknown type of scattering of light, which they called modified scattering was subsequently termed the Raman effect or Raman scattering.
+In 1930, Raman received the Nobel Prize in Physics for this discovery and was the first Asian and the first non-White to receive a Nobel Prize in any branch of science.

 0